-- 1. Faculty member agrees to provide final syllabus, detailed program plan, contact and logistical information, and other elements needed to develop a full program budget prior to program marketing period (12 months before program start). - Faculty member recognizes that not all academic themes or topics of research expertise provide suitable bases for study abroad program development, and agrees to work with GEO to render initial program themes suitable for study abroad application.
-This may require that faculty member revise program design and delay program start for 12 or more months. - 3.
+- 1. Faculty member agrees to provide draft syllabi, detailed program plan, contact and logistical information, and other elements needed to develop a full program budget prior to program marketing period (12-18 months before program start). - 2.
+Faculty member recognizes that not all academic themes or topics of research expertise provide a suitable basis for study abroad program development, and agrees to work with GEO to render initial program themes suitable for study abroad application.
+This may require that the faculty member revises their program design and delay program start for 12 or more months. - 3.
 Faculty member accepts that GEO retains final decision-making authority over program elements and budget planning.
-GEO generally defers to faculty on syllabus content, but retains the right to postpone program development until syllabi and academic plan are suitable for study abroad application.
+GEO generally defers to faculty on syllabus content, but retains the right to postpone program development until syllabi and academic plan are suitable for study abroad application. - 4.
+Faculty member agrees to attend two informational workshops, the first being for new Faculty Directors to review all aspects of program development and the second being a yearly workshop on GEO crisis management procedures, which is mandatory for all faculty leading GEO programs.
+The mandatory crisis management workshop takes place at the end of winter and beginning of spring terms.
+A final required meeting between the faculty member and GEO program coordinator will also take place prior to program departure and will cover program specific details related to risk management and crisis response, financial and budgetary responsibilities, and post-program requirements.